 Leave Your Pain Here...

 The quote above is from the judge that recently sentenced Nassar to 175 years in prison for his crimes.
-To not let the narrative end with this monster, I loved that she encouraged his many victims to leave their pain in the courtroom and move forward in the world to conquer magnificent things.
+For his years masquerading as a caring, attentive doctor as he abused women and girls.
+To not let the narrative end with this monster, I love that she encouraged the brave survivors of this trauma leave their pain in the courtroom.
+She gave them the permission and encouragement to move forward in the world to achieve magnificent things.
 Yes judge, yes.

 So, how can we do this?

 I think it's important to note how unfair (and anti the concept of equality) it is to cast a daunting shadow over all men.
 I have been a bit frustrated when all guys are lumped into one unflattering category.
 So, here's to the gems that are just as bothered by this kind of behavior...the ones that would never use their gender as a playing card against women.
 Here's to the loving fathers, supportive husbands, and loyal friends.
-Thanks for advocating for your wives/sisters/friends/mothers and for being men.
+Thanks for advocating for your wives/sisters/friends/mothers.

 For any of you that have been living with your own story of pain and need someone to talk to, reach out.
 To someone you trust, a family member/friend, even me.
 You and your courageous heart deserve some peace.